Reviewing Expro Group (XPRO) and Its Peers

-Expro Group (NYSE: XPRO) is one of 48 publicly-traded companies in the “Oil & gas field services, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Expro Group to related companies based on the strength of its analyst recommendations, profitability, risk, earnings, dividends, valuation and institutional ownership.
+Expro Group (NYSE: XPRO) is one of 48 publicly-traded companies in the “Oil & gas field services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Expro Group to related companies based on the strength of its earnings, institutional ownership, valuation, risk, analyst recommendations, dividends and profitability.

 Earnings and Valuation

-This table compares Expro Group and its competitors revenue, earnings per share and valuation.
+This table compares Expro Group and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue